 The Poynt POS is a compact point-of-sale system for in-person payments.
 It works with many processors and its dual screen allows simultaneous staff and customer viewing.
 Designed to be “future-proof,” Poynt accepts virtually all payment types – magnetic stripe credit and debit cards, chip credit and debit cards, contactless (NFC) payments, gift cards, and QR code payments.
 The terminal offers encrypted Bluetooth and 3G wifi network connectivity.

 The Poynt POS system retails for around $499, but may cost more or less depending on where you purchase it.
 (Be wary of leasing credit card processing equipment.)
-Poynt itself doesn’t charge per transaction; those costs will be set by the credit card processing company you choose.
+Poynt itself doesn’t charge per transaction.
+Instead, the processing company you choose sets those costs.

 CardFellow’s complete Poynt review.